abarrows/template-nextjs-ui/README.md

 These variables can be overridden with `.local` versions of those files, such as `.env.development.local`.
 Local versions should not be checked into source control, and are in our `.gitignore`.
 We similarly ignore `.env` as a convention, preferring to use more specific files for storing environment variables.

 To generate a local `.env` file, run the `Get-Secrets.ps1` script and specify the Azure Key Vault name to generate local environmental variables from.
-For example, `Get-Secrets.ps1 -KeyVaultName 'gamename-staging'`
+For example, `Get-Secrets.ps1 -KeyVaultName 'appname-staging'`

 Here are the available Azure Key Vault names for this project:

 ```
-gamename-development
+appname-development
-gamename-staging
+appname-staging
-gamename-production
+appname-production
 ```

 ### Adding new variables to Azure Key Vaults

 Azure Key Vaults are created or updated with the `Set-Secrets.ps1` script.
 The Azure Key Vault names and values are stored in `Secrets.json`.
 This `Secrets.json` file can contain confidential information and thus should never be checked into GitHub without being encrypted first.

-To modify Key Vault names or values, you'll need to decrypt the Key Vaults file by running `Manage-SecretsFile.ps1 -Decrypt` or `yarn keys:decrypt`
+To modify Key Vault names or values, you'll need to decrypt the Key Vaults file by running `Manage-SecretsFile.ps1 -Decrypt`.

-Once you're done editing the file, re-encrypt the file by running `Manage-KeyVaultsFile.ps1 -Encrypt` or `yarn keys:encrypt`.
-Please commit the new `KeyVaults.json` file back into the repository.
+Once you're done editing the file, re-encrypt the file by running `Manage-SecretsFile.ps1 -Encrypt`.
+Please commit the new `Secrets.json` file back into the repository.

 #### General Rules when creating new variables